 Lockdowns increased deaths attributed to alcohol in Minnesota

-On April 15th, the Minnesota Department of Health released data suggesting that Minnesota faced an increase in deaths attributed to alcohol in 2020, compared to prior years.
-Historically, fully alcohol-attributed deaths — “deaths that would not have happened if alcohol had not been consumed” — have been going up in recent years.
-But factors associated with the pandemic, like lockdowns, accelerated the trend.
+On April 15, the Minnesota Department of Health released data suggesting that alcohol-related deaths rose in 2020.
+Generally, fully alcohol-attributed deaths, defined as “deaths that would not have happened if alcohol had not been consumed,” have been going up in recent years.
+However, factors associated with the pandemic, like lockdowns, accelerated the trend.

 Source: Minnesota Department of Health